SamB-C/C-Class-Generator/README.md

 }
 ```

-If some member variables need getters and setters and some don't, extra member variable sections can be appended to the emmet: `{className}:{member variables}:{member variables}`.
-For example, a complete emmet `Animal:gs1int2float:s1double:5int` would create:
+If some member variables need getters and setters and some don't, extra member variable sections can be appended to the emmet: `{className};{member variables};{member variables}`.
+For example, a complete emmet `Animal;gs1int2float;s1double;5int` would create:

 - 1 integer with both a getter and setter
 - 2 floats with both a getter and setter